hobovsky/polyglot/README.md

  - Sometimes search results may contain duplicated pages.
  - Selectors, hooks and listeners used are so inefficient that your local power plant probably doubles its coal consumption.
- - Some IDs on "Site Events" page cannot be resolved into proper links due to a CW bug with solutions not being correctly associated with the solving user.

 WHAT CAN I DO WITH THE SCRIPT?